Texas A&M vs. Ole Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 - In Texas A&M's nine games this season, it has six wins against the spread.

-- The Aggies have been favored by 2.5 points or more nine times this season and are 5-4 ATS in those contests.
+- The Aggies have an ATS record of 5-4 in their nine games when favored by 2.5 points or more so far this season.

-- Texas A&M's games this year have eclipsed the over/under three times in 10 opportunities (30%).
+- Texas A&M's games this year have hit the over on three of 10 set point totals (30%).

-- Texas A&M is 5-0 against the spread and 5-0 overall this season when the team records more than 27.0 points.
+- The Aggies rack up 28.6 points per game, comparable to the 27.0 per outing the Rebels allow.

-- When Texas A&M picks up more than 432.7 yards, the team is 2-0 against the spread and 2-0 overall.
+- Texas A&M is 5-0 against the spread and 5-0 overall in games when it puts up more than 27.0 points.

-- The Aggies have 13 giveaways this season, while the Rebels have 17 takeaways .
+- When Texas A&M piles up more than 432.7 yards, the team is 2-0 against the spread and 2-0 overall.

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.